 • Harrah’s New Orleans

 Upscale casino hotel.
 Harrah’s is a 26-story marvel with 450 rooms and suites, offering sweeping views of the city skyline and Mississippi River.
 Beyond the 2,100 slot machines, 90 table games, and poker room in the casino itself, numerous bars, restaurants, shopping stalls, and even a bowling alley nestle themselves in their own shadowy nooks nearby.
 Less spoken of, however, are the criminal elements that lurk in the casino’s back rooms, skimming off its profits and keeping things “running smoothly”.
-Harrah’s New Orleans is organized crime in its most tempting form, and it’s a glamorous veneer few want to see past.
+Harrah’s New Orleans has a glamorous veneer few want to see past.

 • Hotel Storyville (Elysium)